What is suspension travel on a mountain bike?

 Rear suspension: present only on full suspension bikes, improves traction and comfort on rough terrain.

-The greater the travel, the more ability the bike has to absorb impacts, but it also loses some pedaling efficiency.
+The greater the travel, the more capability the bike has to absorb impacts, but it also loses some pedaling efficiency.

-That’s why the ideal travel depends on the type of MTB you practice: shorter for efficiency, longer for control and stability.
+That’s why the ideal travel depends on the type of MTB you ride: shorter for efficiency, longer for control and stability.

 Types of suspension on MTB